 Another consideration for a client with MD is to be sure a power base can accept a ventilator if the requirement arises.

 Clients with MD who have advanced mobility needs may benefit from a power base that has the ability to accept full seating and positioning options.
-The Q6 Series fits this criteria by possessing a proven track record of quality, reliability and customer satisfaction.
+The Edge® 3 and Edge 3 Stretto® fulfill client seating and positioning needs and are compatible with an array of drive controls.
+Every other chair is at least 2.5” wider than the Edge 3 Stretto®!
+Optional iLevel® power adjustable seat height at up to 4.5 mph, lifts clients up to 12”, promoting greater social interaction and independence.
+The Q6 Series also accepts a selection of seating and positioning options, and possesses a proven track record of quality, reliability and customer satisfaction.
 All of these power chairs have the capability to accept expandable electronics to meet the changing needs of your client.

-Q-Logic 2 Drive Controls allow for easy “plug and play” capability for alternative drive controls.
-The Q-Logic 2 EX Joystick comes standard with a color graphic display along with switch jacks.
-The Q-Logic 2 EX Enhanced Display includes a learning IR and wireless Bluetooth options.
+The Q-Logic 3 EX Enhanced Display includes a learning IR and wireless Bluetooth options.
 Since some clients with MD may have trouble communicating, the Enhanced Display is equipped with a Bluetooth mouse emulator that can provide wireless access with wheelchair controls to a communication device to enhance your client’s communication with others.
 In addition, the Bluetooth feature also provides your pediatric clients with independent control of a computer mouse through their electronics so they can participate at a higher independent level with school work.
 The Enhanced Display also has the ability to learn infrared commands for your client to control devices like televisions and X10 technology to further improve independence.

 |Duchenne||2-6 years old||Increased muscle weakness, frequent falling, difficulty getting up from a sitting or lying position, a waddling gait and respiratory difficulty||Eventually affects all voluntary and breathing muscles and the heart.
 Survival is rare beyond the early 30s.|